-She says, “you could say it’s in my blood!”
+“You could say it’s in my blood,” says Lee.

 In the time period that Lee has been working in the medical field, she has been able to help countless amounts of people.
 Her reach goes beyond the Southeastern Wisconsin county lines.
 Lee has traveled to serve people in Guatemala and the Dominican Republic.
 She hopes to continue medical mission trips when able.

-These trips, where they provide dental care, medical care, pediatric care, and distribute medications to people, are a huge part of Lee’s life.
+These trips, where they provide dental care, medical care, pediatric care and distribute medications to people, are a huge part of Lee’s life.
 It’s a family affair.
-Lee’s father is the pharmacist that goes with on the trips.
+Lee’s father is the pharmacist that goes along on the trips.

-Likewise, her husband, Jordan Lee has attended with her in the past.
-He is the lead pastor’s ministry assistant at Journey Church in Kenosha, Wisconsin.
+Likewise, her husband, Jordan Lee, has attended with her in the past.
+He is the lead pastor’s ministry assistant at Journey Church in Kenosha, Wis.
 Together, they enjoy spending time at church and serving.
 Not only has Lee impacted the wellness of people in the Racine/Kenosha area, but also internationally.